Frequently Asked Questions

 How can I know which section is right for me?

-Our website is full of great information on each section, including dates, terrain, highlights, and ratings for difficulty, accommodation type, and the ‘far-out factor’.
+Our website is full of great information on each section, including dates, terrain, highlights, and ratings for difficulty, and the ‘far-out factor’.
 This should give you a good sense of what the different tour sections entail.
 If you are unsure of which section or sections to choose, please contact our staff who will gladly give you their recommendations.
 Or check out Tour Finder – where you can search by length, and location to find a section for you.

 Preparing for a tour